Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ![](imgs/github.png)

-The EasyNER folder is where you can find everything needed to use EasyNER.
+The EasyNER folder includes subfolders with the scripts, data and dictionaries needed to run EasyNER and subfolders for your models and results.

 ![](imgs/easyner_folder.png)

 ## 1.3 Create the conda environment